vidursatija/vidursatija/README.md

 [![GitHub vidursatija](https://img.shields.io/github/followers/vidursatija?label=follow&style=social)](https://github.com/vidursatija) -->

 ## Abstract
-I am do machine learning by specialization and am a software engineer at heart.
+I do machine learning by specialization and am a software engineer at heart.
 - I’m currently making magical living experiences at a stealth startup.
 - I’m currently learning economics.
-- I’m not looking to collaborate on anything rn **BUT** if you have something moderately difficult[(check this graph to understand)](https://s3-us-west-2.amazonaws.com/courses-images-archive-read-only/wp-content/uploads/sites/902/2015/02/23224933/CNX_Psych_10_01_YerkesDod.jpg) and interesting let me know.
+- I’m not looking to collaborate on anything right now **BUT** if you have something moderately difficult[(check this graph to understand)](https://s3-us-west-2.amazonaws.com/courses-images-archive-read-only/wp-content/uploads/sites/902/2015/02/23224933/CNX_Psych_10_01_YerkesDod.jpg) and interesting let me know.
 I can prioritize things.
 - I’m looking for help with languages.
 - Fun fact: I love pizza so much that I once had it for 17 days straight.